 One of the best ways of getting a detailed insight into the state of your business is by accessing high-quality, in-depth, and flexible reports that cover all areas of your salon business.
-These are available on your Phorest Salon Scheduling Software, or can often be drawn using a third-party accountant or business consulting service.
-Reports like this give you a great overview of salon-specific metrics like the value of future appointments, staff performance metrics, ROI for marketing campaigns, client rebooking behaviour, retail sales, and popular services, which are all important factors in relation to your business financials.
+These are available on Phorest Salon Software, or can often be drawn using a third-party accountant or business consulting service.
+Reports like this give you a great overview of salon-specific metrics like the value of future appointments, staff performance metrics, ROI for marketing campaigns, client rebooking behavior, retail sales, and popular services, which are all important factors in relation to your business financials.

 By regularly studying reports like this, and comparing them to previous months and/or years, you can accurately gauge what areas of your salon are making the most money as well as what needs to be improved.
 A successful salon is one that stays on top of figures and makes tweaks to how it’s operating based on actual figures rather than assumptions.
-Understanding how to optimise profits in each section of your business is what will make your salon stand out and flourish amongst others.
+Understanding how to optimize profits in each section of your business is what will make your salon stand out and flourish amongst others.
 If your reporting or accounting software offers the feature of setting up alerts for important metrics dropping below a certain threshold (like your average ticket price or your rebooking rates) it’s a really good idea to set these up.
 That way you can have conversations with your team early and nip these things in the bud before they snowball.

-Utilising Salon Clients to Help You Generate More Revenue
+Utilizing Salon Clients to Help You Generate More Revenue

 So, you’ve studied your reports and want to know how to increase revenue.
 That’s where your clients come in.
 Loyal clients can make or break a salon business, which is why it’s so important to retain high-value visitors and encourage them into the salon more often, spending more.
 For financial success, keep a close eye on how these repeat clients are interacting with your salon.
 Are they trying out new treatments occasionally, or are they coming in for the same service every time?
 Are you giving clients the option of spending more money by upselling retail products?
 The goal here is to make your business a place where your clients see value and want to spend more money.